6 Steps to Simplify Your Visitor Registration Process

-Digital visitor management systems can help prevent this with automated notifications that work across all devices.
+Electronic visitor sign in systems can help prevent this with automated notifications that work across all devices.
 For example, SwipedOn features instant notifications; it doesn’t matter where the employee is, as long as they have their mobile devices with them, they will be instantly notified by email or SMS when they need to attend to their visitors.

 4. Promote Self-Service

 While your receptionist is there to handle all questions about the registration process, a highly efficient and simplified visitor registration process should be largely self-serve.
 In most cases, this is only possible if you’re using a digital visitor management system.

 For instance, a visitor management system (VMS) with a touchscreen kiosk such as an iPad not only provides a simplified form, but also a self-service information portal containing everything that your visitors need to know during their stay on your premises.
 A VMS can efficiently and conveniently disseminate security and safety information, as well as data privacy policies with the use of digital non-disclosure and other relevant agreements.

 Traditionally, your receptionist or employees would have to brief visitors about these protocols.
 A digital visitor management system allows visitors to learn these requirements on their own.